Mat1020/RaspPi-LED/README.md

 Without any further do, let's dive in! :D

+## Overview
+The LED is short for Light Emitting Diode, and it's a semiconductor device that emits light when an electric current passes through it.

 # What is a LED?
 LED stands for Light Emitting Diode, and it's a semiconductor device that emits light when an electric current passes through it.